carter-yagemann/4ChanBBS/README.md

-**Note:** This project is not activly maintained.
+**Note:** This project is not actively maintained.
 Last tested on 3.8.10

 4Chan BBS
 =========